MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/infoprotect-configure-privileged-access-management.md

 - Enabling privileged access
 - Creating approval policies

-One configured,
+One configured, privileged access management will enable your organization to operate with zero standing privileges and provide a layer of defense against vulnerabilities arising because of such standing administrative access.

-To enable Office 365 privileged access management, configure privileged access management in Office 365.
+To enable Office 365 privileged access management, see the [Configure privileged access management in Office 365](https://docs.microsoft.com/office365/securitycompliance/privileged-access-management-configuration) topic.

-For more information, see privileged access management in Office 365.
+For more information, see the [Orivileged access management in Office 365](https://docs.microsoft.com/office365/securitycompliance/privileged-access-managment-overview) topic.

 ## Results

-The result of this step is that you've increased the security of Office 365 by enabling just-in-time access control to key data and configuration settings for your organization.
+The result of this step is that you've increased the security of Office 365 by enabling just-in-time access control for key data and configuration settings for your organization.

 As an interim checkpoint, see the [exit criteria](infoprotect-exit-criteria.md#crit-infoprotect-step5) corresponding to this step.